Herniated Disc from Car Accident

 If your symptoms have lasted more than six weeks, or if the doctor’s MRI or CT tests show a significant herniation of the disc, they may advise surgery to correct the problem and alleviate the pressure on your spine.

 How Can a Car Accident Lawyer Help Me?

-A car accident lawyer, a personal injury attorney with experience pursuing claims after a collision, seeks financial damages against the at-fault driver by filing a lawsuit on your behalf.
+A car accident lawyer, a personal injury attorney with experience pursuing claims after a collision, seeks financial damages against the at-fault driver by filing a herniated disc lawsuit on your behalf.

 These damages may include paying for your current medical bills and any other treatment your doctor thinks you will need, including surgery or physical therapy.